Glossary of Italian gold-ground painting

 P

-Pala d'Altare — It.
+Pala d'Altare — Object

 The Italian term for a large altarpiece, particularly an integrated single-surface panel (as opposed to a polyptych with divided sections).
 The unified pala emerged in the mid-Trecento and became standard by c.
 1400, partly under the influence of monastic Dominican altarpieces.